Travel to Europe

 How long will the application take?

 You should plan any trips to the Schengen states well in advance.
 Most embassies say that applications should take approximately 3 weeks, but for certain nationals and depending on demand it could take up to 8 weeks.
 Most embassies do not issue Schengen visas on the same day.
+Some countries require that you make the application in person and also that you go to collect your passport once the visa is approved.

 Is there any way of speeding up the process?